*This post may contain affiliate links. Please read our disclosure for more information

 The family is “world-schooling” their kids with a unique blend of intercultural interactions, travel and home-school lessons.
 I really love this approach, because what better way to teach children than to broaden their minds and imaginations and expose them to the way other people live?

 I wrote to Emma to ask a few questions about her family’s fascinating lifestyle, and she told me that in 2011, they sold their house in the U.K. and moved to Australia for four years, then to France in 2015.
-Finally, in late 2016, they became fully nomadic travelers with no permanent base.
+Finally, in late 2016, they became a fully nomadic family with no permanent base.

 Emma told me she’s so glad they took the plunge.